SargeyWargey/Homoothya/Story/Drafts/Chapter_14.md

 "She's close," my uncle said, his voice barely a breath.
 "Maybe bedded in shade.
 The sun is high.
 She'll be resting."

-He tested the air, wet his finger and held it up.
+He tested the air, wet his finger, and held it up.
 "Wind is good.
 Coming toward us.
 She won't smell us if we're careful."

 We moved like shadows then, slower than I'd ever moved.
 Each step took forever.
 My uncle's eyes swept the canyon ahead, reading the landscape the way my grandmother read the sky before rain.
 I tried to see what he saw: the dark spaces under overhanging rock, the thick brush where something might hide, the shimmer of heat on stone.